cirosantilli/chinese-restaurants/README.md

     Like style of chairs and cutlery.

     Ironically, the service was not particularly fast as the name indicates.
-Normal, but  ultra fast as I imagined :-)
+Normal, but not ultra fast as I imagined :-)

     lotus with rice (Nuo mi tang ou) and boeuf sechee (guo xian sheng ...) not very good, but baked fish and https://en.wikipedia.org/wiki/Meigan_cai kaorou were great.